david-pizzi-cg/github-ai-workflow-demo/README.md

 ### **Phase 5: Manually Introduce Bug & Demonstrate Detection** 🛡️

-**🎪 The Grand Finale: Safeguards in Action**
+**🎪 Testing the Safeguards**

-Deliberately introduce the CSS bug and watch AI safeguards automatically detect, fix, and validate before allowing commit to proceed.
+Deliberately introduce the CSS bug and observe AI safeguards automatically detecting, fixing, and validating before allowing the commit to proceed.

-**What this phase achieves**: Demonstrate AI-powered quality gates working as designed.
-Watch AI catch bugs during commit attempts, fix them automatically, and ensure tests pass.
+**What this phase achieves**: Demonstrates AI-powered quality gates working as designed.
+Observe AI catching bugs during commit attempts, fixing them automatically, and ensuring tests pass.

 **Step 5a: Manually Introduce the Bug**